epi155/promethium-batch/README.md

 [example of balancing](./doc/ex-balance.md)

+It can be used from 1 to 3 sources and from 1 to 8 destinations.

 In the case of sequential processing, the separation of the processing into a part dedicated to reading data, one dedicated to writing data and a specific part for data processing does not offer particular advantages.
 This separation is preparatory to parallel processing.

 A sequential elaboration in form